Oabdalah23/Space-Flight-AA131/Keplerian Orbit Propagator/README.md

 - Simulates orbital motion using a two-body model with MATLAB's `ode45` solver.
 - Converts ECI coordinates to Earth-Centered Earth-Fixed (ECEF) coordinates and geocentric latitude, longitude, and altitude.
 - Visualizes the satellite's ground track on a 2D map and 3D orbit in both ECI and ECEF frames.
-- **Showcases Eclipse Duration Analysis**: This analysis includes errors due to simplifications in calculations.
-The correct eclipse duration was verified using Ansys STK, but this implementation is included to demonstrate the approach.
+- **Showcases Eclipse Duration Analysis**: This analysis includes errors due to simplifications.
+The correct eclipse duration was verified using Ansys STK.
+- **Showcases Ground Contact Analysis**: Calculates satellite line-of-sight (LOS) contact times with a ground station.
+Simplifications may affect the accuracy of results.

 ## Directory Structure